micha42-dot/ScummVM-PocketControls/README.md

 ScummVM PocketControls adds gamepad-focused controls to ScummVM on the Analogue Pocket.
 It provides direct D-Pad character movement, a toggleable cursor mode, verb and hotspot navigation, and improved controller support for classic SCUMM adventure games.
 The included Windows scripts automatically patch and build the required ScummVM/OpenFPGA sources.

+The ScummVM_PocketControls_V20E.zip is a Windows build package for ScummVM PocketControls.
+It prepares the required OpenFPGA ScummVM sources, applies the PocketControls modifications and builds the customized Analogue Pocket core locally.
+The original upstream GitHub repository is not modified.

+If you just want to try ScummVM PocketControls without building it yourself, the first experimental build is available in the Releases section.

 # ScummVM for Analogue Pocket (openfpgaOS)

 A native port of [ScummVM](https://www.scummvm.org/) to the